 The best time to climb mount Damavand is from June to September, it would be dangerous the other time of the year, and it certainly needs climbing equipment.
 This time is when the mesmerizing plain around is covered with red lovely poppy flowers that you are going to fall in love with.

 However, there is a more challenging adventure offered by Iran Adventure, and that is climbing Damavand and Alam Kooh; the second highest peak after Damavand with a height of 4850 meters.
 Takht-e Soleiman region (Alam Kooh) has 47 peaks above 4000 meters and is also known as the Iranian Alps among climbers.

-The best time to climb Alam Kooh in the second half of July.
-Autumn and winter of Alam Kooh witness heavy snow, storms, and heavy avalanches, and this situation continues until spring every year, so it is strongly recommended to avoid climbing during these seasons.
+The best time to climb Alam Kooh is the second half of July.
+The Autumn and winter of Alam Kooh witness heavy snow, storms, and heavy avalanches, and this situation continues until spring every year, so it is strongly recommended to avoid climbing during these seasons.

 If you plan to experience climbing Mount Damavand in Iran, take the time to click on the link below and watch this inspiring video, a memorable Damavand tour operated by Iran Adventure.

 Get in touch with us via email@example.com; we will be back to you soon.